Jaeun-Park/detect-llm-generated-text/README.md

 ## Project Objective

-Large language models (LLMs) are capable of producing human-like text, but their outputs still exhibit detectable patterns.
-This project tests the hypothesis that structural linguistic cues — such as part-of-speech tags, clause types, and syntax density — can help distinguish LLM-generated from human-written text.
+Large language models (LLMs) can produce human-like text, but subtle linguistic patterns remain.
+This project tests whether structural linguistic cues—like clause type and syntactic density—can distinguish LLM-generated from human-written text.

+---

+## Problem & Findings

+**Problem**

+As LLMs become widespread, distinguishing machine- from human-written text is essential for academic integrity, authorship verification, and trust online.
+Most existing detectors rely on model-specific signals, which are hard to generalize across architectures.

+**Findings**

+This project demonstrates that classic ML models trained on linguistic features can reliably classify LLM-generated text:

+- XGBoost reached 70.65% test accuracy across 7 LLM sources
+- Predictive features include clause complexity, “that” clause frequency, and type-token ratio
+- GPT-4 and human texts showed strong separability; LLaMA variants were harder to differentiate
+- The feature-based approach is interpretable and architecture-agnostic, offering a robust alternative to black-box detection

 ---